Enhancing diversity and inclusion in your workplace goes beyond maintaining gender balance or hiring BIPOC employees.

 Today's digital environment is more complex than ever, and so, more difficult to secure.
 When you add a new layer of transformation to your digital presence, you are expanding the attack surface, giving attackers more targets from which to choose.

-Some common ways organizations are transforming digitally involve moving to or expanding their cloud environment, increasing use of shadow IT (software products downloaded by the business without the knowledge of the IT or security department) and increasing use of IoT devices.
-All of these adjustments involve increased reliance on third parties and vendors — and that means sharing your data and access to your networks beyond your traditional perimeter.
+Some common ways organizations transform digitally involve moving to or expanding their cloud environment, increasing the use of shadow IT (software products downloaded by the business without the knowledge of the IT or security department), and increasing the use of IoT devices.
+All of these adjustments involve increased reliance on third parties and vendors, which means sharing your data and access to your networks beyond your traditional perimeter.